therealyingtong/zip-flyclient/zip-711-flyclient.rst

 .. figure:: pdf.png
     :align: center
     :figclass: align-center

-The optimal value of δ has been found to be c^k, where c is the adversary's mining power as a fraction of the honest mining power, and k is log_c(δ).
+It has been found that as long as log_c(δ) is constant, where c is the adversary's mining power as a fraction of the honest mining power, then the number of light client queries needed are logarithmic in the size of the blockchain [#FlyClient]_.

 New block header